Have you ever noticed little changes in the color or texture of your dog’s nose?

-Below are some of the reasons why your dog’s nose is changing color and texture, what you can do about it, and when it’s time to go see a vet.
+Below are the reasons why your dog’s nose is changing color, what you can do about it, and when it’s time to go see a vet.

 Dog’s Nose Changing Color?
-Here’s What Causes It
+Here’s What May Cause It

 1. Weather and Temperature

 Your dog’s nose can get sunburned just like yours!
-This is different from your dog’s nose changing color from heat because it’s caused by direct sunlight and can be painful for him.
+Keep in mind that unlike the previous reason, this is caused by direct sunlight and can be very painful.

-If your dog is losing his hair he may also need sunscreen on the rest of his body to protect his skin.
-Be careful when applying not to get sunscreen up your pup’s nose or in his eyes.
+If you notice hair loss, your pup may also need sunscreen on the rest of his body to protect his skin.
+Be careful when applying not to get sunscreen up his nose or in his eyes.

 4. Contact Dermatitis

-Not only can the harmful chemicals in plastic change your dog’s nose color, but it can also have other detrimental effects on his health.
-Using metal bowls to feed your dog is highly recommended for this reason.
+Not only can the harmful chemicals in plastic change your dog’s nose color, but this also has other detrimental effects on his health.
+Using metal, or better yet, ceramic bowls to feed your good boy is highly recommended for this reason.

 Certain breeds are more prone to vitiligo, including German Shepherds, Dobermans, Dachshunds, and Rottweilers.